simeononsecurity/simeononsecurity.ch/content/articles/what-is-nmap/index.en.md

 ## Understanding Nmap

 Nmap is a command-line tool that runs on various operating systems, including Windows, Linux, and macOS.
-It utilizes raw IP packets to determine hosts available on a network, the services they provide, the operating systems they run, and other useful information.
+It uses raw IP packets to determine hosts available on a network, the services they provide, the operating systems they run, and other useful information.

 With its extensive feature set, Nmap allows network administrators, security professionals, and even ethical hackers to gather valuable intelligence about a network.
 Its capabilities include: